By Cathy Eck

 Projection from the Bottom

-This all seems quite logical; so why don’t people live it?
-Fear.
-I answer this more fully in: The Third Eye and The Illusion.
 Fear is the fuel that keeps the bottom of the triangle (the illusion) alive.
 When we withhold the fuel, the fire of the illusion dies out.

-We know we are at the top of the triangle when our sight is pure, and we no longer create opponents to battle or needy people to save.
+We know we’re at the top of the triangle when our sight is pure, and we no longer create opponents to battle or needy people to save.
 We have to recognize that the ideas at the bottom of the triangle were created by man’s false mind.
 They’re not the truth.
 The truth has no opposition.

 That which is dual and divided with judgment is simply false; and false has no power except that which we give it.
 When we recognize that beliefs are false within our own mind, they begin to lose power.
 When we absolutely know they are false (as Jesus and Pythagoras did), they disappear from our vision.
 Our eye becomes single.